|Date||Time||League||Season||Attendance||Dover Star Player||Home Scorers||Away Scorers|

-Dover overturned from a two-goal deficit to win 4-3 in a thriller at Crabble.
+DOVER overturned a two-goal deficit to win 4-3 in a thriller at Crabble on Tuesday night.

 Kevin Lokko headed in Mitch Brundle’s corner five minutes from the end to put Chris Kinnear’s men ahead for a second time in the match after conceding three quick-fire goals just after the break.